Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

 ## Rule schema parsing

 1. open schema file
-2. read lines
-3. parse each line into a rule obj
+2. parse each line into a rule obj:
+    - validate and throw exception on error
-4. add each rule obj to a dictionary with rule id as key
+3. add each rule obj to a dictionary with rule id as key

+Error messages should contain all the necessary info to find and fix the issue, including the line number, row number, rule id and column name (if applicable).
+Parsing can be wrapped in a try-block to accumulate errors instead of aborting on the first error.
+This is a viable option since each line is parsed individually, and their relationships aren't taken into account before the next (AST generation) step.

 ## AST generation

+An abstract syntax tree is incrementally generated from the list of rules.

+When an error is encountered an exception will be thrown with a message describing what's wrong and which rule is responsible.
+Errors can't be accumulated at this point since it would cause error propagation.

 Node kinds: